-AG alerts consumers to social security scam
+AG alerts consumers to Social Security Scam

 The Social Security scam is particularly active across West Virginia at present.

-One consumer lost $2,500 to this scam because she felt so pressured by the scammer, according to the release.
+One consumer lost $2,500 to this scam because she felt so pressured by the scammer.
 Several other West Virginia consumers recently reported having given out their Social Security numbers.

 Consumers should always verify any information by calling the Social Security Administration’s legitimate telephone number and never make payments using wire transfer, gift cards or cash.
 Most government agencies and reputable companies will not seek personal information via an unsolicited phone call or email.

 Anyone receiving such a call should report the information to the Social Security Administration’s Office of the Inspector General.
-Its fraud hotline can be reached by phone at 1-800-269-0271 or online at oig.ssa.gov/report.
+Its fraud hotline can be reached by phone at 1-800-269-0271 or online at https://oig.ssa.gov/report.

 Anyone with questions or who believes they may have been a victim of a scam should contact the Attorney General’s Consumer Protection Division at 1-800-368-8808, the Eastern Panhandle Consumer Protection Office in Martinsburg at 304-267-0239 or visit the office online at www.wvago.gov.